|

 This class is defined in wp-includes/html-api/class-wp-html-token.php and implements a __destruct magic method that directly calls call_user_func method on the class variables without any pivot as shown below:

-This exploitation vector is now available in the tool phpggc as WordPress/RCE2.
+This exploitation vector is now available in the phpggc tool as WordPress/RCE2.
 Sometimes, simple exploitation vectors can be found in source code even in major projects such as WordPress.
 For now, the only version of WordPress that doesn't have a known gadget chain is 6.3.2.

 Maxime Rinaudo est le co-fondateur de Fenrisk ainsi que l'un de ses experts en sécurité.
 Il est également passionné par la sécurité des applications web.
 Après avoir travaillé dix années au sein du Ministère des armées et 3 ans en tant que consultant à Paris, Maxime à décidé de rejoindre Julien dans son aventure afin de partager leur vision de la sécurité offensive.